-GO TO 2040 recommends that the state motor fuel tax (MFT) be increased by 8 cents and indexed to an inflationary measure.
-Although the rate has been increased nine times since its 1927 enactment, the state MFT has remained \$0.19 per gallon since 1991.
-Since it is a per gallon tax, the revenues have failed to keep pace with construction costs.
 GO TO 2040 originally forecast that this enhancement would generate an additional \$19.4 billion if it were implemented in 2012.
-However, no increase has been enacted.
+However, no increase has been enacted since the plan's adoption in 2010.
 In addition, state MFT revenues have been declining annually since 2007, when revenues reached a high of \$1.4 billion statewide.
 While this decline is partially a result of a reduction in vehicle miles traveled, the consumption of motor fuel has declined even faster, primarily as a result of rising vehicle fuel economy.